Close

 • Spanish consulates in your home country

-• Online portals for certain visa categories
+• Online portals for certain long-term visa categories

 • Direct embassy submissions for complex cases